30 Things To Pack For A Long Trip – From “The Best Packing List” Series

 20. Packable Coat & Hat

 Choose a down coat if your destination is cold.
-Down is lightweight and easy to roll so that it takes up only a small amount of space in your luggage.
-I often take mine on the plan and use it as a pillow.
+Down is lightweight and easy to roll so that it takes up only a small amount of space in luggage.
+I often take mine on the plane and use it as a pillow.
 If it’s going to be very cold, pack a pair of silk long underwear.
 They are ultra thin, warming, and comfortable.
 If your destination is warm with a possibility of wet weather, opt for a waterproof rain jacket that rolls up into a pouch.
 You can also fold it to fit into a Ziplock bag, and then, roll all of the air out to minimize packing space.
-When I pack a hat, I either fill it with sock so as not to waste any space, fold it around a piece of clothing, or wear it.
+Hopefully, you’ll never need to open it.
+When I pack a hat, I either fill it with socks, fold it around a piece of clothing, or wear it.
 Most baseball, wool, or sun hats are packable and provide relief from sun, wind, and rain.
 Plus, they’ll keep your head both warmer or cooler.